 How long does it take a burn on the roof of your mouth to heal

 For minor burns, whilst still painful, we recommend rinsing with water with a little salt added.
-The salt will work as a disinfectant to clean the area. pain can be relieved with over-the-counter painkillers such as Ibuprofen.
+The salt will work as a disinfectant to clean the area.
+Pain can be relieved with over-the-counter painkillers such as Ibuprofen.
+You may also decide to see an emergency dentist.

 The roof of your mouth will begin to heal in a couple of days and you may even notice that after 2 days the pain has completely gone.
 Whilst it is healing make sure you allow food & drinks time to cool more than you would normally, this ensures you don’t aggravate any sore burnt area.